lionlai1989/cmake_template/README.md

 This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

 ## Acknowledgments
-Inspiration and useful references are listed here for further self-education.
+Explore the inspiration and references listed here to further expand your knowledge and sharpen your skills.

 CMake:
 - https://www.pragmaticlinux.com/2022/02/create-a-shared-library-in-c-with-cmake/